The Supreme Court and the Second Amendment: Understanding the Court's Landmark Decisions

 It was only in 1925 that the Supreme Court ruled that states had to respect the First Amendment, guaranteeing freedom of speech, press, religion and assembly.
 It would take nearly another century for the Supreme Court to protect the Second Amendment from the states and to guarantee an individual’s inviolable right to keep and bear arms for hunting and self-defense.

 As a gun owner and an American citizen, you have a duty to defend your rights.
 Simply exercising your right to gun ownership is not enough.
-It’s also imperative you learn the history of landmark Supreme Court cases that have decided and will continue to decide the scope of the Second Amendment in the years to come.
+It’s also imperative you learn the history of landmark Second Amendment Supreme Court cases that have decided and will continue to decide the scope of our gun rights in the years to come.

 Selective v.
 Total Incorporation